Davezqq/UNFRAMED/Readme.md

 # UNFRAMED

-This is the official code for UNFRAMED
+This is the official code for the Molecule Generation Part of UNFRAMED

-We are cleaning the code and will release it soon.
 ## Requirements
 Operating systems: Ubuntu 20.04.4 LTS
 - python==3.10.6